bengosneynexusmods/upload-action/README.md

 # NexusMods Upload GitHub Action

+# THIS AND THE API IT'S USING ARE CURRENTLY PRE-RELEASE AND WILL MOST LIKELY NOT WORK!

 This GitHub Action uploads a zip file to NexusMods using the NexusMods API.
 It is designed to automate the process of uploading mod files as part of your CI/CD workflow.